SANDRO & RAISA

 When talking about different elephants, there is always a fear of sounding like a broken record – talking about how amazing each one is – but it’s the truth.

 As we talk about each elephant, describing what we know about them, how each is unique, it has given us an understanding into parents swearing they don’t have a favorite child, that they are each wonderful in their own way.
 That said, people usually connect with one elephant in particular.
-It doesn’t make any of the others less special, it’s just something about them that you identify with, they draw you in and find a place in your heart.
-These two elephants are no exception.
+It doesn’t make any of the others less special; it’s just something about them that you identify with.
+They draw you in and find a place in your heart.
+These two elephants, Sandro and Raisa, are no exception.

 Raisa steals your heart for a different reason; she gives the impression that she has lived a very hard life.
 Her face appears much older than her true age.
 Raisa was incredibly stiff when we arrived, barely bending her joints as she walked over to her barn and stepped inside.
 Her movement improved somewhat while we were there, but her discomfort is grossly apparent.
 She stood in her sand pile for most of our visit, absently dusting; her body and spirit deserve more out of life.
 Raisa’s body would benefit enormously from being able to walk long distances and climb up and down hills, strengthening unused muscles in her body and lubricating her sore and stiff joints.
 Such simple things, along with therapeutic supplements can make a huge difference in the life of an elephant.
-With developed muscles, the bones aren’t just resting on their frame, the strength of their muscles adds support, taking weight off of their joints and easing the pain they’ve felt for decades.
+With developed muscles, the bones aren’t just resting on their frame; the strength of their muscles adds support, taking the weight off of their joints and easing the pain they’ve felt for decades.
 Raisa’s tired body would find relief in a life of sanctuary.